Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXV. Group-Policy-Deployment/README.md

 ---

-## 3. Applying GPOs to Specific Security Groups
+## 3. 🛡️ Applying GPOs to Specific Security Groups

 GPOs can be applied to specific security groups using Security Filtering.
 This allows you to target policies to certain users or computers within an OU, ensuring granular control over group policy application.

-📸 Applying GPOs to Specific Security Groups
+📸 **Applying GPOs to Specific Security Groups**

 ---

-## 4. Testing Group Policy Deployment
+## 4. 🔧 Testing Group Policy Deployment

 Before full deployment, test the applied GPO on a small set of machines or users to ensure that the policies are being enforced correctly.
 You can use the gpresult command to verify GPO application.